Your clients are the reason that your project management is flowing.

 If you have all your systems in place, it’ll be easier to regain composure no matter how crazy the demand of your client will be.
 You have two things to set up; the system and the person.

 Your system is like a conveyor belt, every step ensures that a perfect product will come out.
 The person you assign will serve as the account manager.
-Remember, keeping your clients happy is important so choose someone who can be calm (or pretend to be) even during surprise requests from clients.
+Remember, keeping your clients happy is important so choose someone who can be calm (or pretend to be) even during surprise requests from bad clients.
 She or he has to be credible because every request will be funneled to him or her.

 2. Categorize the request

 You have to clarify if the request makes sense.
 Because, sometimes, we don’t know what kind of sorcery comes into clients’ minds that they make insane wishes.
-Just look at the advertisement of the cup noodle above!
+Just look at the advertisement for the cup noodle above!
 Yes it take a bit of extra effort but it’s worth it in the long run

 Next, if you have decided that the request makes sense, ensure that it is part of your scope.
 This is one of the reasons why project managers lose profit.
 They end up doing stuff that they aren’t supposed to be doing in the first place!